 And some hints:

 The same business may have had different names at different times.
-If you want to make sure you don’t miss any matchcovers that you may be interested in, try to use as few Keywords as necessary.
+If you want to make sure you don’t miss any matchcovers in which you may be interested, try to use as few Keywords as necessary.
 For example, if you type in Elite Courts looking for matchcovers from the Elite Courts in Amarillo, that’s what you will get.
 But matchcovers from the Elite Motel will be missing.
 So instead use a single somewhat-rare Keyword like Elite to see them all.

 If you want to see the matchcover images from the Café U Drop Inn in Shamrock, TX, you could type all of these words into the Keyword Search but you’ll miss one matchcover that does not have “Café” in the title.
 So instead use fewer Keywords such as U Drop to see them all.
 (Also search for Nunn’s or you will miss out there too!)